Flavin adenine dinucleotide disodium (FAD disodium) CAS 84366-81-4

 2. Biochemical Significance

 Flavin Adenine Dinucleotide (FAD) is a crucial coenzyme involved in various redox reactions in metabolism.
-Its disodium salt form enhances solubility and stability, making it ideal for research applications.
-FAD’s central role in energy production and numerous enzymatic processes makes it a compound of significant interest in biochemistry, metabolism, and potential therapeutic applications.
+Its disodium salt form enhances solubility and stability, making it ideal for laboratory and analytical use.
+Due to its role in energy metabolism and numerous enzymatic processes, FAD is widely used in biochemistry and cellular research.

 3. Key Properties

-- Redox Cofactor: Essential for electron transfer in metabolic reactions
+- Redox Cofactor: Involved in electron transfer within metabolic reactions

 - Fluorescence: Exhibits characteristic fluorescence, useful in biochemical assays

-- Enzyme Activation: Crucial component of various flavoenzymes
+- Enzyme Support: Participates in the function of various flavoenzymes

-- Metabolic Versatility: Involved in diverse biochemical pathways
+- Metabolic Versatility: Active in diverse biochemical pathways

 4. Potential Research Applications